Hidden Danger in Stranger Things

 But don’t take my word for it.
 Hear these prophetic words spoken long before the 80s, the time period of Stranger Things:

 “Our ancestors have handed over to us organisms which are warped in this respect: and we grow up surrounded by propaganda in favour of unchastity.
 There are people who want to keep our sex instinct inflamed in order to make money out of us.
 Because, of course, a man with an obsession is a man who has very little sales-resistance.” – CS Lewis, Mere Christianity, 1952

 This is the hidden danger of Stranger Things I am compelled to expose: the harmful portrayal of human sexuality conveyed by what is arguably one of the most family-friendly programs of modern times.

 Not certain Lewis’s words about “propaganda in favour of unchastity” apply to this particular Netflix original series?
 Think I got the wrong program?

 You’re not alone.

 Remember, I said it’s a secret agenda.
 Showing up sporadically and, and when it does, appearing as harmless as a cute little Demo-dog.
 At first.

-So if you have the courage to face it, I invite you to check out my Date Night Advice (DNA) series of posts inspired by the first three episodes of season one.
 I think you’ll be surprised, because in this DNA series entitled Sexual Things, we explore many of the sexual topics raised by Stranger Things: